 - Cool to room temperature and pop in the fridge.
 If you happen to open the fridge for any reason, just give them a gentle toss.

 - In the morning or after an hour or so, take the potatoes from the fridge and drain off any excess oil and vinegar.
-You still want the potatoes covered in the oil and vinegar mixture, but you don’t want any left in the bottom of the bowl.
+You still want the potatoes coated in the oil and vinegar mixture, but you don’t want any left in the bottom of the bowl.

 - Transfer the potatoes in a large mixing bowl.